 Earlier in his career, Hellstrom worked as the executive director of Staten Island Arts and before that as director of development for the Greenbelt Conservancy.
 In these roles, he managed fundraising events, grants, and development strategy.
 He also previously worked in the Office of New York City Mayor and represented the Oxford University Press for many years on college campuses in New York.

-Hellstrom earned his B.A. in psychology and his M.A. in political theory from CUNY, Staten Island and his Doctorate of Arts in English from St. John’s University.
+Hellstrom earned his B.A. in psychology and his M.A. in liberal studies from CUNY, Staten Island and his Doctorate of Arts in English from St. John’s University.